Profzubbyd/66DaysofData/README.md

 ### Day 50
 Today, I watched a StatQuest video on Lasso regression.
 It's a type of regularization regression models.
 It is very similar to ridge regression but I find it better because it can eliminate useless variables/parameters in the model.
 I couldn't do so much today because of my upcoming Exams.

+### Day 51
+Today, I watched a StatQuest video on Gradient descent.

+### Day 52
+Today, I did some Data Cleaning on the extracted data for my project.
+I handled missing columns, I converted the time columns to datetime dtypes to easier use.
+Excited about the days ahead.